We are the local chapter of Rotary International.

 We meet every Tuesday.

-During the COVID-19 restrictions, our club is meeting online via Zoom.
+During the COVID-19 restrictions, our club was meeting online via Zoom.
+Now that the restrictions are lightening, we have a “hybrid” schedule in place.

 What is Rotary all about?